LLcryptoJ/128x128-logos/README.md

-Repo contains logos for chains, bridges and tokens
+Repo contains logos for chains, bridges and tokens.

+All logos have a resolution of 128x128px.

-All logos in 128x128px format as .png & .svg files
+All logos come in .png & .svg files

-Transparent version as well as background colored versions with a circle mask
+Repo is slipt into a) transparent background logos and b) logos within a colored circle mask.

-Contributing to this repo requires to use https://vecta.io/nano for your SVG files.
+!Contributing to this repo requires to use https://vecta.io/nano for your SVG files.